neonevm/neon-evm.docs/docs/governance/technical_implementation/vote.md

 ## TL;DR

-Managing a MultiSig wallet to engage in the Neon DAO requires you to:
+To manage a MultiSig wallet to engage in the Neon DAO you must:

 - Set up a Ledger hardware wallet with the Solana app
 - Set blind signing